Tipalti

 Line 2 – Business name/disregarded entity name (if different from above)

-Besides a business name or disregarded entity name, you may enter a DBA name or trade name on line 2.
+Besides a business name or disregarded entity name, enter a DBA name or trade name on line 2.

-Line 3 – Check one of the seven boxes for federal tax classification (type of legal entity)
+Line 3a – Check one of the seven boxes for federal tax classification (type of legal entity)

 The choice of seven boxes includes:

-For a LLC, in another box to the right of the Limited Liability Company box, enter the tax classification (C=C corporation, S=S corporation, P=Partnership).
+For an LLC, in another box to the right of the Limited Liability Company box, enter the tax classification (C=C corporation, S=S corporation, P=Partnership), unless it is a disregarded entity.
+A disregarded entity should instead check the appropriate box for the tax classification of its owner.

-Line 4 – Exemptions (codes apply only to certain entities, not individuals)
+Line 4 – Exemptions from backup withholding and/or FATCA reporting (codes apply only to certain entities, not individuals)

 Exempt payee code (if any): the instructions for Form W-9 provide 13 codes for types of exemptions from backup withholding.

 Individuals (including sole proprietorship) are generally not exempt from backup withholding.
-Corporations are exempt from certain payments including dividends and interest, unless they fall into one of the exceptions.
+Corporations are exempt from certain payments, including dividends and interest, unless they fall under one of the exceptions.

 Corporation exceptions requiring backup withholding include “payments made in settlement of payment card or third party network transactions.
 Also, corporations are not exempt from backup withholding with respect to attorneys’ fees or gross proceeds paid to attorneys, and corporations that provide medical or health care services are not exempt with respect to payments reportable on Form 1099-MISC.”